Return to Index

 - Keep Your Cool —Shouting or getting angry will prolong your child's tantrum.
 If your child is in a safe environment, you can leave the room and return after you have regained your calmness.

 - Investigate —Spend time understanding why your child is getting upset to determine if they need comfort or are hurt, for example.

 - Use Distractions —Redirect your child by asking them to play a game, read a book, or play with a toy.
 Changing locations, such as going outside, may also help distract your child.

 - When to Ignore —Minor displays of anger, such as crying, screaming, or kicking can be ignored.
 However, if this happens in a public place, you should take your child home or to another location, such as your car.

-- When to Respond —While some behaviors can be ignored, others must be responded to immediately, such as hitting or kicking someone or throwing items.
+- When to Respond —While some behaviors can be ignored, others must be responded to right away, such as hitting or kicking someone or throwing items.
 Stay firm and communicate that these are not acceptable behaviors.

 - Encourage Breaks —When your child can't be reasoned with, it's best to have them take a short break.
 After the break, talk over what happened.

 What To Avoid